Arte-Studio-srl/website/README.md

 # ArteStudio Website

-Professional portfolio website for ArteStudio - Scenography and event structures company.
+A professional portfolio website template for companies in the **events and scenography** field.
 Built with Next.js 15, TypeScript, and Tailwind CSS.

 ## Features